daver787/CS_5573/group_project/readme.txt

 --------------------------------------------------------------------------------

 We are now going to be creating a user to add to this table.
-Within the single quotes place your own information except for 'localhost'
+Within the single quotes place your own information except for 'localhost' and after identified by input a password.
+I suggest using the same password you used for your MPI user to keep it simple.

 --------------------------------------------------------------------------------